-After a long day of snorkeling at Barefoot Beach, you might want to grab a cool, refreshing drink at Bar Jack, Tiki Beach or the Wreck Bar at Rum Point.
+After a long day of snorkeling at Barefoot Beach, you might want to grab a cool, refreshing drink at Tukka Beach Bar centrally located midway down the East End.

 The Barefoot Beach snorkeling dive site is located on the East End of the island on Queens Road.
-If it is still there, there is an old Barefoot Gardens Villa sign for an old proposed resort, which is about 3.25 miles from the intersection with Frank Sound Road, and the beach access is next to this property (unsigned and can be easily missed).
+If it is still there, there is an old Barefoot Gardens Villa sign for an old proposed resort, which is about 3.25 miles from the intersection with Frank Sound Road, and the beach access is next to this property (usually unsigned and can be easily missed).
 There is limited roadside parking spread among two informal parking areas with room for 2 cars each.

-Overall, Barefoot Beach is the 14th most popular snorkel dive spot of all 19 snorkeling dives in Grand Cayman.
+Overall, Barefoot Beach is the 13th most popular snorkel dive spot of all 25 snorkeling dives in Grand Cayman.
 Several of the better snorkeling spots are nearby Barefoot Beach including Queens Monument, South Channel Garden, Anchor Point, Sunrise-Noon-Sunset and Morritts - Reef Resort.